stratoss/phalcon2rest/README.md

 REST-ish and have conveniance methods and patterns implemented that are more than a simple 'echo json_encode($array)'.

-Provided are robust Error messages, controllers that parse searching strings and partial responsese, response classes for sending multiple MIME types based on the request, and examples of how to implement authentication in a few ways, as well as a few tempaltes for implementing common REST-ish tasks.
+Provided are robust Error messages, controllers that parse searching strings and partial responses, response classes for sending multiple MIME types based on the request, and examples of how to implement authentication in a few ways, as well as a few templates for implementing common REST-ish tasks.

-It is highly recommended to read through the index.php, HTTPException.php and RESTController.php files, as I've tried to comment them extensively.
+It is highly recommended to read through the `index.php`, `Exceptions\HttpException.php` and `Modules\V1\Controllers\RestController.php` files.

+General information and complete documentation using the OAuth2 server could be found [here][oauth2doc]

 API Assumptions
 ---------------